Miscellaneous

 More Related Articles

-Meaning of Environment The literal meaning of environment is the 'surrounding of an object'.
-The root world 'environ' of environment is a French word meaning 'surround&
+Meaning of Environment The literal meaning of environment is the 'surroundings of an object'.
+The root word 'environ' of environment is a French word meaning '

 examguru by ExamGuru

-Earth’s Spheres and the Science Behind Them The earth comprises three spheres— Lithosphere, Hydrosphere and Atmosphere.
-These spheres are generally considered as land (soil), water,
+Earth’s Spheres and the Science Behind Them The Earth comprises three spheres— Lithosphere, Hydrosphere, and Atmosphere.
+These spheres are generally considered as land (soil), water, an

 examguru by ExamGuru

-Ecology: Concepts & Facts The term Ecology is the combination of two Greek words, Oikos (='house/habitat/dwelling place) and Logos (= the study /science of).
-Thus, Ecology is the study/s
+Ecology: Concepts & Facts Origin and Meaning of Ecology The term ecology is the combination of two Greek words, oikos (= 'house/habitat/dwelling place) and logos (= the study/s

 examguru by ExamGuru